 “Now faith is confidence in what we hope for and assurance about what we do not see.”
 Hebrews 11:1

-Horseback riding, playing with kitties, playing piano, singing poorly in the car, running ("slogging"), thinking about kitties, going to the gym at absurd times in the morning, buying things for kitties and horse, gardening, being a mom
+Horseback riding, playing with kitties, playing piano, singing poorly in the car, running ("slogging"), thinking about kitties, buying things for kitties and horse, gardening, building things for the garden/ponies/horses/child, being a mom

 Best advice I ever received